scorpido74/azure-docs.nl-nl/articles/governance/policy/tutorials/govern-tags.md

 - Already have thousands of resources with no tag governance
 - Already have an existing taxonomy that you need changed

+In this tutorial, you'll complete the following tasks:

+> [!div class="checklist"]
+> - Identificeer de vereisten van uw bedrijf
+> - Map each requirement to a policy definition
+> - Group the tag policies into an initiative

+## <a name="prerequisites"></a>Vereisten

-Als u nog geen abonnement op Azure hebt, maak dan een [gratis account](https://azure.microsoft.com/free/) aan voordat u begint.
+U hebt een Azure-abonnement nodig om deze zelfstudie te voltooien.
+Als u nog geen abonnement hebt, maakt u een [gratis account](https://azure.microsoft.com/free/) voordat u begint.

 ## <a name="identify-requirements"></a>Vereisten identificeren